E and E Special Events

 Adjustments: We are playing this in a different key… Check the chart!

-Horns: Be prepared to solo on this one in during the breakdown section (2:11- chorus) (I put it in F for you… what more could you ask for lol?)
+Horns: Be prepared to solo on this one during the breakdown section (2:11- chorus) (I put it in F for you… what more could you ask for lol?)
 Solos can of course be written if that helps you nail it.
 Have fun with it!

 I intend to go straight from “Treasure” to…